 There are two acceptable pathways for a QA Auditor to check a Home Energy Score: either through an in-field assessment, or through Desktop Quality Assurance (DTQA).
-The Service Provider must be pre-approved by the Home Energy Score Team to conduct QA through either of these pathways.
+The Service Provider must be pre-approved by the Home Energy Score Team in order to conduct QA through either of these pathways.

-If conducted in-field, the QA assessment may occur concurrently with the Assessor initially scoring the home but it must be done independently.
+If conducted in-field, the QA assessment may occur concurrently with the Assessor initially scoring the home, but it must be done independently.
 The QA Auditor must not discuss his or her findings or calculations with the Assessor who scored the home until after each has completed data entry and produced a score.
 However, after independent scoring is completed, discussion between the QA Auditor and Assessor is recommended to identify differences in interpretation or measurement and agree on a preferred approach going forward.

 For Desktop Quality Assurance (DTQA), rather than performing a second, independent, in-field assessment, the DTQA Auditor reviews 20-35 photos of the home's key features submitted by the Assessor.
-See the document, "Updated Quality Assurance and Mentoring Protocols for Home Energy Score" for more detailed information about the DTQA Protocols.
-Using these photos and other supporting information, the Auditor enters QA assessment for the home and verifies the data entered by the Assessor compared to the photo evidence.
+See the document, "HEScore Mentoring and QA Guidelines" for more detailed information about the DTQA Protocols.
+Using these photos and other supporting information, the Auditor enters a QA assessment for the home and verifies the data entered by the Assessor utilizing the photo evidence and relevant online sources.
 Any points of contention can be discussed over the phone or through email between the Assessor and QA Auditor.